Nociceptor: Mechanical

-Mechanical nociceptors respond to excess pressure or mechanical deformation.
-They also respond to incisions that break the skin surface.
-The reaction to the stimulus is processed as pain by the cortex, just like chemical and thermal responses.
-These mechanical nociceptors frequently have polymodal characteristics.
-So it is possible that some of the transducers for thermal stimuli are the same for mechanical stimuli.
+Mechanical nociceptors respond to pressure or mechanical deformation and to incisions that break the skin.
+The reaction to the stimulus is processed as pain by the cortex.
+Many nociceptors have polymodal characteristics, so it is possible that some of the transducers for thermal stimuli are the same for mechanical stimuli.
 The same is true for chemical stimuli, since TRPA1 appears to detect both mechanical and chemical changes.
-Some mechanical stimuli can cause release of intermediate chemicals, such as ATP, which can be detected by P2 purinergic receptors, or nerve growth factor, which can be detected by tropomyosin receptor kinase A (TrkA).
+Some mechanical stimuli can cause release of intermediate chemicals, such as ATP, which can be detected by P2 purinergic receptors, or nerve growth factor, which in turn can be detected by tropomyosin receptor kinase A (TrkA).

 Chemical

 Chemical nociceptors have TRP channels that respond to a wide variety of spices.
 The one that sees the most response and is very widely tested is capsaicin.
 Other chemical stimulants are environmental irritants like acrolein, a World War I chemical weapon and a component of cigarette smoke.
 Apart from these external stimulants, chemical nociceptors have the capacity to detect endogenous ligands, and certain fatty acid amines that arise from changes in internal tissues.
-Like in thermal nociceptors, TRPV1 can detect chemicals like capsaicin and spider toxins and acids.
+As in thermal nociceptors, TRPV1 can detect chemicals like capsaicin and spider toxins and acids.
 Acid-sensing ion channels (ASIC) also detect acidity.

 Sleeping/silent

-Although each nociceptor can have a variety of possible threshold levels, some do not respond at all to chemical, thermal or mechanical stimuli unless injury actually has occurred.
+Although each nociceptor can have a variety of possible threshold levels, some do not respond at all to chemical, thermal or mechanical stimuli absent injury.
 These are typically referred to as silent or sleeping nociceptors since their response comes only on the onset of inflammation to the surrounding tissue.
 They were identified using electrical stimulation of their receptive field.

 Polymodal

-Nociceptors that respond to more than one type of stimuli are called polymodal.
-They are the most common type of C-fiber nociceptors and express a rich repertoire of neurotransmitters.
+Polymodal nociceptors respond to more than one type of stimuli.
+They are the most common type of C-fiber nociceptors and release a rich repertoire of neurotransmitters.

+Polymodal nociceptors are unmyelinated that specialized C fiber to response to mechanical, thermal, and chemical noxious stimuli through ion channels such as Transient Receptor Potential Vanilloid 1 (TRPV1), Transient Receptor Potential Ankyrin 1 (TRPA1), and acid-sensing ion channels (ASICs).
+When these nociceptors are triggered, they release neurotransmitters including substance P and calcitonin gene-related peptide (CGRP), which provides important role in neurogenic inflammation and facilitate nociceptive communication within the spinal cord.
+Their ability to react to multiple stimulus types in acute and chronic pain mechanisms.